 Standout concerts back in high school were all the Yes concerts, Queen, Alice Cooper, and Emerson, Lake, and Palmer.

-Creative Websites I Like
+Creative Stuff I Like

 Thanks for stopping by.
 Occasionally, this comic might not safe for kids (NSFK).
 To keep updated, please connect to my RSS feed